testdrivenio/cache-django-view/ReadMe.md

 ### Per-view cache

 This is what we'll use in this article.
 It sets up a cache for a certain view.
 It depends on which URL is accessing the view.
 For example in a detail view, `object/1` will be cached separately from `object/2`.
-The per-view cache can be configured by a decorator on the view method, or directly on a path in the URLConf.
+The per-view cache can be configured by using a decorator on the view method, or directly on a path in the URLConf.

 ### Template fragment caching